RoccovVr/masterthesis/README.md

 # masterthesis
-Simulation scripts for my master thesis *INfluence of delays on SOAP systems*.
+Simulation scripts for my master thesis *Influence of delays on SOAP systems*.